wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 For initial rollout, with only a small number of lists to choose from, a simple drop-down menu would suffice.
 But we should anticipate the number of lists to increase; it will therefore likely be desirable to create a UI that allows the user to narrow the selection of lists by list name, list decription, author, date of submission, list event ID, and/or number of proposed items.

-Once phase 2 is implemented, several other curation-related parameters could also be useful for search, e.g. number of accepted items, number of rejected items, number of curators, etc.
+Once phase 2 is implemented, several other curation-related parameters could also be useful for search, e.g. number of accepted items, number of rejected items, etc.

 Once a list is selected, the viewer should be able to explore list details, including:
 - list name